-With severe weather, floods and wildfires growing more common, it’s important to have an emergency plan in place for evacuating your home.
+A severe weather, floods and wildfires like those that just destroyed hundreds of Colorado homes grow more common, it’s all the more important to have an emergency plan in place for evacuating your home.

 Advance planning gives you peace of mind.
 When you’re prepared, you won’t forget to pack essential items, and you can avoid a last-minute dash for the car, unsure whether you have what you need.

-These 10 steps will help you prepare for emergencies.
+These steps will help you prepare for such emergencies.

 1. Keep the gas tank filled